ajricks4/lending-club/README.md

-# Lending Club Loan Analysis
+# Lending Club Loan Prediction

 ## Overview

 Lending Club is a peer-to-peer lending company founded in 2007 by John Donovan and Renaud Laplanche.
 The Lending Club platform allows borrowers to create unsecured personal loans between $1,000 and $40,000.
 Investors earn money by selecting loans to fund and Lending Club earns money by charging borrowers an origination fee and investors a service fee.
-From Q2'2007 - Q2'2019, the Lending Club platform originated ~ $38.1 billion in loans, most recently originating ~ $2.2B in Q2'19.
+From Q2'2007 - Q2'2019, the Lending Club platform originated ~ $38.1 billion in loans and most recently originated ~ $2.2B in Q2'19.

 ## Motivation

 Consumers and investors alike have faced the issue of how to optimize their investment portfolio or how to earn a return on excess cash.
 Traditional portfolio management and investment selection is time consuming and complex, leading to the rise of passively managed investment funds for consumers.
 However, most funds offer standard equity / bond splits with minimal alternative asset selection.
-Bond investment has also been increasingly tough given the lower rates set by the Federal Reserve and observed in the Treasury Bond yields below:
+Bond investment has also been increasingly tough given the lower rates set by the Federal Reserve and observed in the Treasury Bond yields below.
+Lending Club's loan platform and open data sets offer us the opportunity to make use of predictive models to attempt to generate higher yield on an alternative asset class.

 <img src="./images/yield.png"/>
-<br><br>
-Lending Club's loan platform and open data sets offer us the opportunity to make use of predictive models to attempt to generate higher yield on an alternative asset class.

 ## Data

 Lending Club has made their data public [here](https://help.lendingclub.com/hc/en-us/articles/216127307-Data-Dictionaries).
 The dataset spans ~ 2.5 million loans across 150 features and includes a data dictionary to refer to each term.
+The data includes features that are observed at the time of loan origination as well as features created based on loan's evolution over time with respect to the status of the loan.

 ## A First Look